ludwigschwardt/python-gnureadline/README.rst

 does not depend on gnureadline anymore since version 5.0 as it now uses** `prompt_toolkit`_ **instead.**

-A typical use case is:
+A typical use case is to override readline in your code like this:

 .. code:: python